Israel plans to take over Gaza City to pressure Hamas. Worries rise for civilians and hostages

 A major ground operation there could displace tens of thousands of people and further disrupt efforts to deliver food to the hunger-stricken territory.

-It’s unclear how many people reside in the city, which was Gaza’s largest before the war.
+It’s unclear how many people are still in Gaza City, the territory's largest before the war.
 Hundreds of thousands fled under evacuation orders in the opening weeks of the conflict, but many returned during a ceasefire at the start of this year.

-Palestinians were already anticipating even more suffering ahead of the decision, and at least 42 were killed in Israeli airstrikes and shootings on Thursday, according to local hospitals.

-“There is nothing left to occupy,” said Maysaa al-Heila, who is living in a displacement camp.
-“There is no Gaza left.”

-GHF said there were no violent incidents at or near its sites on Thursday.
-Israel’s military said its forces did not fire in the morning and that it knew of no encounters in the area.
-The military zone, known as the Morag Corridor, is off limits to independent media.

-Israel’s military offensive has killed over 61,000 Palestinians, according to Gaza’s Health Ministry, which does not say how many were fighters or civilians.
-The ministry is part of the Hamas-run government and staffed by medical professionals.

 Shurafa reported from Deir al-Balah, Gaza Strip, and Magdy from Cairo.
-Associated Press writers Danica Kirka in London, Michelle Price in Washington, Joseph Krauss in Ottawa, Ontario, Sam Mednick in Tel Aviv, Israel and Fanny Brodersen in Berlin contributed.
+Associated Press writers Melanie Lidman in Telaviv, Israel, Danica Kirka in London, Michelle Price in Washington, Joseph Krauss in Ottawa, Ontario, Sam Mednick in Tel Aviv, Israel and Fanny Brodersen in Berlin contributed.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war